earthstar-project/user_scripts/README.md

 Sync the contents of a filesystem directory with a share replica.

+### `sync_all.ts`

+Sync all known shares with all known servers (only shares held in common by both sides will be synced).

 ### `sync_with_server.ts`

-Sync a share replica with an Earthstar server.
+Sync one share replica with one Earthstar server.

 ### `write_replica`